7 Best Affordable Condo Insurance Companies of 2026

 Nationwide: Best Condo Insurance for Filing a Claim

-Nationwide’s Nationwide Private Client offers industry-strong condo insurance that will take care of all your needs.
+Nationwide’s Nationwide Private Client offers industry-strong condo insurance covering all your needs.

 In particular, Nationwide’s white glove claims process is excellent.

-If you need to file a claim, Nationwide Private Client will immediately assign you a highly-experienced professional who will work closely with you throughout the entire claims process.
+If you need to file a claim, Nationwide Private Client will immediately assign you a highly experienced professional who will work closely with you throughout the claims process.

-The insurer’s agents are not only highly skilled and responsive but also caring and calm.
+The insurer’s agents are highly skilled, responsive, caring, and calm.

-This makes a world of difference when you consider the stress level you may develop during the claims process.
+This makes a difference when considering the stress level you may develop during the claims process.
 You want to speak to someone who can hold your hand and who cares what you are going through.

 Such a personalized touch makes the insurer top-notch compared to other insurers of the same size.